-The Believe 271 Foundation Inc. is pleased to announce the winners of their scholarship in conjunction with New York State Tool Company.
+The Believe 271 Foundation Inc. is pleased to announce the winners of their Gregory J. Wilsey Scholarship recipients in conjunction with New York State Tool Company.

-This year the Foundation received nineteen applications from graduating high school seniors and those in post-secondary education.
-The donation for the scholarships in the name of Gregory J. Wilsey, founder of New York State Tool, was made to the Foundation by Matthew and Lisa Wilsey in honor of Mr. Gregory J. Wilsey was an advocate for the youth of the area and was mentor to many through his founding of the New York State Tool Company in Chadwicks, New York.
+This year the Foundation received thirty-four applications from graduating high school seniors and those in post-secondary education.
+The donation for the scholarships in the name of Gregory J. Wilsey, founder of New York State Tool, was made to the foundation by Matthew and Lisa Wilsey in honor of Mr. Gregory J. Wilsey who was an advocate for the youth of the area and was mentor to many through his founding of the New York State Tool Company in Chadwicks, New York.

-The winners of the six $500.00 scholarships this year are as follows:
+The winners of the four $500.00 scholarships this year are as follows:

-David Paul - Thomas R. Proctor High School – son of Cathy and Peter Paul.
-David will be pursuing a degree in Engineering Science from Mohawk Valley Community College.
-He is also a member of the Deerfield Fire Company.
+Dawson Dunn - Town of Webb Union Free School District – son of Jennifer and Tory Dunn.
+Dawson will be pursuing a degree in Disaster Management and Response from Paul Smith’s College.
+He is also a member of the Old Forge Volunteer Fire Department.

 — Brian Palmer